nir0s/ghost/CONTRIBUTING.md

 ### Adding the backend to the CLI and setting its default path

-For your backend, you should add the default path to the global STORAGE_DEFAULT_PATH_MAPPING:
+For your backend, you should add the default path to the global `STORAGE_DEFAULT_PATH_MAPPING`:

 ```python
 {